traefik/traefik/docs/configuration/backends/kubernetes.md

 You can configure Traefik to watch for namespaces that have a particular label and value set.
 This will allow you to dynamically manage which namespaces Traefik watches without having to statically define them, or restart Traefik.
+This setting will be ignored if you provide a static list of namespaces to watch.

 ### TLS communication between Traefik and backend pods